 Mary has been a prominent member of several national organizations shaping education policy, including the LESN Steering Committee; the National Conference for State Legislators Educator Effectiveness Partnership; and the Council for the Accreditation of Educator Preparation.
 Over the years, she has also presented at many conferences, panels, and work groups about professional development and other aspects of K-12 education policy.

 In addition to her leadership on the national education policy stage, Mary has been a phenomenal mentor to legislative staff in her home state.
 For the past five years, Mary has served as the Policy Director for the House Democratic Caucus.
 I have had the incredible opportunity to learn from Mary as her successor as caucus staff for the House Education Committee.
 Beyond her subject area expertise, she has a deep sense of compassion rooted in her own challenging life experiences and a desire to see young legislative staff thrive in a demanding environment.

 But above all else, Mary deserves recognition for her unwavering commitment to children and young people.
 While navigating an inherently political environment, Mary never forgets the goal: that all children in Washington State have access to a high-quality education.
 As a result, she has dedicated herself to meaningfully improving our education system by improving educator effectiveness; expanding the use of mastery-based learning; reducing the impact of racial bias in schools; and emphasizing social-emotional learning.
 Mary has extraordinary heart for every single student in our K-12 system, and it has been the guiding light during her many years of public service.

 We are proud to have Mary on our LESN team.
-His experience and leadership provide great value and insight to our network.
+Her experience and leadership provide great value and insight to our network.
 Thank you, Mary!